 The Companion offers:

-The Teaching Artist Companion supports artists who work with youth in K–12 programs in and out of school and the institutional leaders who support their work, but also informs funders, researchers, evaluators, and policy makers in the field of creative youth development.
+The Teaching Artist Companion supports artists who work with youth in K–12 programs in and out of school and the institutional leaders who support their work.
+It also informs funders, researchers, evaluators, and policymakers in the field of creative youth development.